 Pro Tip: Always work with local authorities and logistics experts.
 This will ensure smooth customs clearance!

-- Oilseeds & Pulses: High in demand globally, especially in markets like China and India.
+- Oilseeds & Pulses: Sesame seeds and pulses like chickpeas are in high demand from countries like China and India.

 How Enquye Navigates the Ethiopian Market